vaishnaviyerge/HorizonClock/README.md

 # HorizonClock
-MERN based web application which will give current time &amp; date of any city over globe.
+Java & SprinBoot based web application which will give current time &amp; date of any city over globe.